anthonychu/node-todo/lab-instructions.md

 ### Deploy the application to Azure App Service

-1. Retrieve information about your container registry and image into variables.
+1. Retrieve information about your container registry and image, and store them into variables.

     ```
     ACR_SERVER=$(az acr show -n <registryname> --query loginServer -o tsv)